GaryHDA/abundance/README.md

 ### Intended use

 This repo is for the analysis of the abundance of anthropogenic litter identified along Swiss rivers and lakes.
-Completed anlaysis projects are displayed on the hammerdirt! app and the appropriate client app.
+Completed analysis projects are displayed on the hammerdirt! app and the appropriate client app.
 Analysis is focussed on the quantities of objects found at different locations and will include (but not limited to):

 1. Identifying the most common objects found at each location
 2. Identifying the most common objects by material and use